 Changes in the Airline Industry

-Fares and schedules belonged to the airlines and travel agents and the information needed to make decisions was easily hidden.
-Today, through the Internet, all fare information is as close at hand as your computer monitor.
+Fares and schedules belonged to the airlines and travel agents, and the information needed to make decisions was easily hidden.
+Today, though, all fare information is as close at hand as your computer monitor.
 It is even possible to choose one over another based on price…in an instant.

 The airlines acknowledge this and believe that they need to compete in a tug-of-war for the traveler’s business on the sole equity of lowest fare.
 After all, from what else is there to choose?

 Airlines.
 A Lesson Learned?

-They converted a good deal of their coach class space into business class space and as a result, revenues soared.
+They converted a good deal of their coach class space into business class space.
+As a result, revenues soared.
 In addition, they dramatically improved their brand image of being an airline preferred by business.

 The value equation between legroom, seat size, and cost can be used to steal share — yet no airline has taken a look at this.
 Instead they have chosen to limit service, cut down legroom and seating space and cut costs.
 Opportunity exists for the brand that recognizes that they can cast a wider net and offer upper class amenities for a fair market price (hat’s off to Virgin Atlantic).

 Similarity Spells Opportunity

-The value of a brand is to be found in the clarity of the customers’ ability to see themselves as better for having chosen, then there is ample fodder to differentiate the airline beyond simply cheapest.
+The value of a brand is found in the clarity of the customers’ ability to see themselves as better for having chosen.
+Then, there is ample fodder to differentiate the airline beyond simply cheapest.

 Fix the pricing arbitrage.
 At our Greensboro offices, for example, we can choose to fly from three airports, one 15 minutes away and two others about an hour a way (Charlotte and Raleigh).
 The Greensboro airport has few direct flights and flies to the Charlotte hub — adding a layover to most travel.

-Because of the security issues today, sometimes it makes “time sense” to drive to Charlotte instead of taking an inconvenient connecting flight.
+Because of the security issues today, sometimes it makes time sense to drive to Charlotte instead of taking an inconvenient connecting flight.
 For that privilege, of driving and hour, taking the same flight that would have been the connecting flight may very well cost twice the fare.
 Such pricing capabilities erode brand equity and place the airlines in a position of looking like a form of usury.